Lucian Bute

 Lucian Bute (born February 28, 1980) is a Romanian-Canadian former professional boxer who competed from 2003 to 2017.
-He held the IBF super-middleweight title from 2007 to 2012, successfully making nine consecutive defenses and reaching a peak ranking of number one in the division by The Ring magazine.
+He held the IBF super-middleweight title from 2007 to 2012.

 Personal life

 Lucian Bute was born on February 28, 1980, in Pechea, Galați County, Romania.
-After fighting for the Romanian national team as an amateur, winning multiple titles in both his homeland and abroad, Bute relocated to Montreal, Quebec, Canada.
+After fighting for the Romanian national team as an amateur, winning multiple titles in both his homeland and abroad, Bute relocated to Laval, Quebec, Canada.

 He also holds Canadian citizenship as of 2012.

 He is the cousin of handball player Steluța Luca.
 She was also born in Pechea, Galați County.

 Amateur career

 As an amateur, Bute won the bronze medal at the 1999 World Amateur Boxing Championships in Houston, Texas, and the gold medal at the 2001 Francophone Games.
 Bute also represented Romania at the 2003 World Amateur Boxing Championships in Bangkok, Thailand as a middleweight, where he was defeated and eliminated from the 2003 World Amateur Boxing Championship by the current middleweight champion Gennady Golovkin with a superb knockout at round 4.
 Before KO Golovkin, who won 2003 World Amateur Boxing Championship, was outpointing Bute with 13 points.